Parent Advocacy Training

 Parent Leadership Training Institute (PLTI)

-Previously the Family Inclusion Network (FIN) partnered with the Parent Leadership Training Institute (PLTI) from Connecticut US to empower parents to fulfil their potential as community leaders.
-The curriculum offered leadership skills, public speaking skills, and teaching the process of government and community engagement, PLTI parents become positive change agents for children.
+Previously the Family Inclusion Network (FIN) partnered with the Parent Leadership Training Institute (PLTI) from Connecticut, US to empower parents to fulfil their potential as community leaders.
+The curriculum offered leadership skills and public speaking skills.
+It also taught a process of government and community engagement, through which PLTI parents became positive change agents for children.

 PLTI was open to parents and kin who wanted to make positive changes in their communities for children and families.